ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/revert.md

 # revert

-`token::revert` reverts to the initial token.
+`token::revert` reverts to the initial tokens mimikatz had on startup.

 ```
 mimikatz # token::revert